Oliver Jackson-Cohen: Early life and education

 Oliver Mansour Jackson-Cohen was born on 24 October 1986 in Westminster, London.
 His mother, Betty Jackson, is a fashion designer, and his father, David Cohen, was also his mother's business partner.
 His mother is English and from a Protestant background.
-His father was from an Orthodox Jewish family that moved to France in the 1950s; Jackson-Cohen has stated they were of Egyptian Jewish and Tunisian Jewish descent.
+His father was from an Orthodox Jewish family who moved to France in the 1950s; Jackson-Cohen has stated they were of Egyptian Jewish and Tunisian Jewish descent.

 Jackson-Cohen attended a French-language school in London, the Lycée Français Charles de Gaulle, and says he has a slight French accent.
 He attended the Youngblood Theatre Company during weekends, then began washing vases for a florist as a job to support himself financially between auditions.
 He attended the Lee Strasberg Theatre and Film Institute in New York City due to not getting into drama school in London.
 His aim was to "do a foundational year and then reapply in London" but left after four months because he was offered a job.